ZanAmb/zanamb.github.io/README.md

-Celotna koda te strani, ki je spisana v Angularju./Complete code of this website, written in Angular.
+Celotna koda te strani, ki je spisana v Angularju.
+Koda se nahaja v mapi zanamb, ostale datoteke so namenjene poganjanju spletne strani./Complete code of this website, written in Angular.
+You may find it in the directory zanamb, other files are needed to run the website.